CyVerse-Ansible/ansible-k8s-apply/README.md

 ------------- | ---------------------- | -----------
 K8S_RESOURCE  | None | a required variable that is the .yaml file you want applied or an http address to one.
 IS_HTTP       | true | indecates that you are using a http link to a yaml file. set to false to use a string of a full file.
-K3S_PORTS     | None | a required variable that is a list of "port_service_name:port_numbers" such as ["port_service1:80","port_service2:8080"] which will be used in the ingress
+K3S_PORTS     | None | a required variable that is a list of "port-service-name:port_numbers" such as ["port-servicea:80","port-serviceb:8080"] which will be used in the ingress

 Example Playbook
 ----------------